MrMelon54/auwiki/content/hazel/types.md

 title = "Hazel types"
 +++

-While the structure of a Hazel packet is usually application defined, they always use the following data types to read or write parts of a packet.
+The structure of Hazel packets is usually defined by the application, however there are some data types predefined by Hazel.
+This section goes over these basic building block, which are Integers, Packed Integers, Strings/Byte arrays, and Messages.

 Reading and Writing packets is implemented in Hazel in the MessageReader and MessageWriter class respectively.